cityofaustin/projects/_projects/bloomberg-iteam/about/HACA.md

 In October 2017, the iTeam created the Homelessness Advisory Committee of Austin (HACA) made of 13 members with past or current experiences of homelessness to assist with the development of research tools, consult on findings, and validate or test possible solutions.

 ## Activities
+Since the formation of the group in October the group has meet several times.
+In these meetings the members have shared their stories, created journey maps, discussed communication needs, developed prototypes, and provided input on City resolutions.
+The group has also voted to adopt bylaws that establish term-limits and process for recruiting and adding new members: Bylaws.
+The group also has set up a closed facebook group for members to discuss issues with each other and pose questions directly to the organizers.
+The organizers are currently recruiting for a second orientation session and are continuing to work with service providers to recruit an experientially and demographically diverse group of new members.

 Below are a summary of the activities that we have conducted with the group since its inception.
 The participants meet twice a month for two hours and are compensated for their time.

 * Session 1: Orientation and creation of [HACA Bylaws](https://docs.google.com/document/d/1h2Pw6D81-TwHv8OKyTIe-9STSLf392fKjjeydpA4Rwc/edit?usp=sharing)